-What should I think of before I hire a Yacht or Boat in Nassau?
+What should I think of before I rent a Yacht or Boat in Nassau?

-If you want to sail without a skipper then you will need relevant qualifications like RYA Day Skipper/International Certificate of Competence (ICC)/ASA 104 Bareboat certificate or the US Sailing Certificate.
-For small 'day boats' or if you choose to have a skipper on board your yacht charter you typically don't require licences.
+If you want to sail without a captain then you will need relevant qualifications like RYA Day Skipper/International Certificate of Competence (ICC)/ASA 104 Bareboat certificate or the US Sailing Certificate.
+For small 'day boats' or if you choose to have a captain on board your yacht charter you typically don't require licences.